 Native American Heritage Day

 While many Americans refer to the day after Thanksgiving as shopping extravaganza Black Friday, it’s also Native American Heritage Day.
 The idea is for all Americans to honor Native Americans and celebrate their history and contributions.
-Native Americans are more than their suffering – over the past five centuries, they have persevered, innovated, and achieved in significant ways that need more recognition.
+Native Americans are more than their suffering – over the past five centuries, they have persevered, innovated, and achieved in significant ways that deserve more recognition.

 The good news is that no matter who you are or what you do, you can play a meaningful role in celebrating Native American Heritage Day.
 Depending on your career, your community, or your interests, you can explore opportunities to: